MAYAR1GAMAL/Taskes/SecondPart/README.txt

 ADD your Number and Password to run

-Attached is an image run  Run.png
+Attached with a run image (Run.png)